brplayer-help/ffmpeg-so-files/README.md

 # Custom Codec Pack Builder

-This guide helps you compile a custom codec pack containing decoders/encoders that are missing or unsupported on your specific Android device.
-The build runs privately on GitHub's infrastructure and outputs a ZIP file you can import directly into the app.

 #### 🎬 Video Walkthrough (2 minutes)

 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://youtu.be/J-CP8ACir1Q)

+This guide helps you compile a custom codec pack containing decoders/encoders that are missing or unsupported on your specific Android device.
+The build runs on GitHub's infrastructure and outputs a ZIP file you can import directly into the app.

 ---